Need help? We are available to speak to you 7 days a weekRead More

 Book consultation

-The processing times for subclass 820 Partner visas can take between three months and nine months.
-Processing times are subject to the complexity of your case, the completeness of your application and the caseload being processed by the Department.
-At Australian Migration Lawyers, our goal is to submit high-standard, comprehensive applications that are as complete as possible to help reduce delays and to seek a successful outcome.
+The processing times for subclass 820 Partner visas can vary significantly.
+Processing times are subject to the complexity of your case, the completeness of your application, and the caseload being processed by the Department.
+At Australian Migration Lawyers, our goal is to submit 'decision-ready' applications that are as complete as possible to help reduce delays.
+For the most up-to-date processing times, please refer to the Department of Home Affairs website.

 Considerations

-Our legal team at Australian Migration Lawyers are skilled lawyers practising in Australian migration law.
+Our legal team at Australian Migration Lawyers comprises skilled professionals practising Australian migration law.

-As lawyers, we cannot issue guarantees that your Partner visa will be granted.
-The decision rests with the Department of Home Affairs, not any one representative, lawyer or migration agent.
-However, our sound understanding of the law means that we are able to put the best case forward to seek a successful outcome.
+As lawyers, we cannot guarantee that your partner visa will be granted.
+The decision rests with the Department of Home Affairs, not any one representative, lawyer, or migration agent.
+However, our sound understanding of Australian migration law means that we are able to offer strategic legal advice and put the best case forward to seek a successful outcome.

 We strive to make ourselves as accessible as possible to you